-Claims of undue hardship are forwarded to the Long Term Care Administrator for evaluation.
-The LTC Administrator may instruct the agency representative to obtain documentation from the individual which can include but is not limited to the following:
+Claims of undue hardship are forwarded to the Administrator-Field Operations for evaluation.
+The Administrator Field Operations may instruct the agency representative to obtain documentation from the individual which can include but is not limited to the following:

-- o A statement from the attorney, if one was involved; - Verification of medical insurance coverage and statements from medical providers relative to usage not covered by said insurance; - o A statement from the trustee and/or transferee.
+o A statement from the attorney, if one was involved;

+o Verification of medical insurance coverage and statements from medical providers relative to usage not covered by said insurance;

+o A statement from the trustee and/or transferee.

-The LTC Administrator, in consultation with the Office of Legal Counsel, determines whether undue hardship exists.
+The Administrator Field Operations, in consultation with the Office of Legal Counsel, determines whether undue hardship exists.
 The individual is provided written notification of the Department's decision, along with appeal rights, within sixty (60) days of the Department's receipt of the request.

-0382.55 LIFE ESTATE
+0356.55 LIFE ESTATE

-A life estate is a legal procedure giving a person certain rights in a property for his/her lifetime.
+REV:06/1994 A life estate is a legal procedure giving a person certain rights in a property for his/her lifetime.
 Usually a life estate conveys the property to one party (the life estate holder) for life and to a second party (remainderman) when the life estate expires.
 The holder of the life estate agreement is entitled to all of the income produced by the property unless the life estate specifies otherwise.
 The agreement which creates a life estate is a will, a deed or some other legal instrument.

+When considering a life estate it is necessary to distinguish between the physical property and the life estate.
 The physical property has one value and the life estate has another, separate value.
 The value of the life estate is based on the equity value of the property and the age of the life estate holder.